GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 Today, we’re launching [U.S. Web Design System 2.0](https://v2.designsystem.digital.gov/) (USWDS 2.0), a new foundation for the future of our design system.
 This new version was designed to make it easier for any project to integrate USWDS and use it to support both your mission and the needs of your audience.

 USWDS is a library of code, tools, and guidance to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.
 USWDS 2.0 is an important update to the design system — it introduces a powerful toolkit of new features to help make creating useful, consistent digital services faster, simpler, and more fun.

-We’re proud that USWDS currently powers nearly [200 federal websites](https://v2.designsystem.digital.gov/getting-started/showcase/all/) and we’re committed to making the design system work better for any federal website.
+We’re proud that USWDS currently powers nearly [200 federal websites](https://v2.designsystem.digital.gov/getting-started/showcase/all/) and we’re committed to making the design system work better for _any_ federal website.
 With USWDS 2.0 we’re introducing a design system that’s built to grow with your needs — to help teams build better, more engaging websites for the American public.

-Over the last two years, we’ve listened to the designers and developers using USWDS to build their websites.
-We’ve conducted interviews with project teams, listened to public feedback, and paid close attention to the issues in our [GitHub repos](https://github.com/uswds/).
+Over the last two years, we’ve listened to the designers and developers using USWDS.
+We’ve conducted interviews with project teams, listened to public feedback, and paid attention to the issues in our [GitHub repos](https://github.com/uswds/).
 We’ve conducted our own research on how designers and developers communicate with each other, and the tools they use to prototype.
 This research and feedback shaped our priorities for USWDS 2.0:

 - Encourage modular, iterative, user-centered design
 - Promote accessibility and mobile friendliness